Aridhia-Open-Source/shiny-demo-survival-analysis/README.md

 3. Kaplan-Meier Plot
 4. Cox Model

-This R Shiny mini-app reads the data from the `data` directory.
+This R web app reads the data from the `data` directory.
 If you want to work with your own data, just add the desired CSV file to the `data` folder and choose it in the app.

 ### Checkout and run